 It’s interesting to note that, like Babbage’s analytical machine, Ludgate’s was based on Joseph Marie Jacquard’s weaving loom, which used punched cards to create the patterns.

 Percy never married.
 His contemporaries and colleagues described him as a “very gentle and modest simple man” who “possessed the characteristics typically associated with geniuses.”

 Percy died at the tender age of 39 from pneumonia after returning from a holiday in Lucerne, Switzerland.

-His brother, Frederick, died of Tuberculosis in October 1922.
-Until recently, it is believed that the Ludgate family did not have any descendants.
+His brother, Frederick, died of tuberculosis in October 1922.
+It is believed that the Ludgate family did not have any descendants.

 Percy Ludgate: Awards and Achievements

 Percy never won any major international awards.
 Although, he was awarded a prize for the best final year project in his course, Moderatorship in Computer Science, during his stay at Trinity College, Dublin.